dotnet/csharplang/proposals/improved-interpolated-strings.md

         _count += s.Length;
         return true;
     }
-    … // other TryFormat overloads for other types, a generic, etc.
+    … // other TryFormat overloads for other types (including ReadOnlySpan<T>), a generic, etc.
 }
 ```